-If your roof is tiled, these will need to be lifted, the anchors fixed and the tiles replaced before the mount is attached.
+If your roof is already tiled, these will need to be lifted, the anchors fixed and the tiles replaced before the mount is attached.
 With some slate roofs, it’s preferable to leave the covering in situ and drill through to provide a fixing.
 In both cases, the panels sit slightly proud of the covering to provide a ventilation gap.

 The second option is an ‘in-roof’ or integrated system, which is often preferred for self-builds or big renovation projects where the structure is already being re-roofed.
 With this method, the panels are fitted on the same plane as the covering for a sleeker finish, with a flashing kit used to provide waterproofing.

 Price-wise, Steve says in-roof systems are now about the same as stick-on panels, as installers have realised that in-roof is just as quick to put in.

 There are helpful new products coming through, such as Easy Roof’s extension to its tray system that will now allow Velux windows to directly abut in-roof PV installations.

 You can even choose to install individual solar tiles or slates, available from suppliers such as Solarcentury.
 As with any PV system, ventilation is important, so your installer may counter-batten to provide good airflow.

 Solar tiles are an interesting alternative to panels, having the advantage that they are virtually invisible, and can even pass muster in conservation areas.
 This comes at a greater cost, though – perhaps 50% more than a panel system.